 Minnesota Power (or, "the Company") respectfully submits this Petition to the Minnesota Public Utilities Commission ("Commission") pursuant to Minn.
 Stat. § 216B.1645, subd.
 1 and Minn.
 Rule 7829.1300.
-Minnesota Power is seeking Commission approval for investments, expenditures, and costs related to the Regal Solar Project ("Regal Project" or "Project") through Minnesota Power's Commission-approved Rider for Renewable Resources ("Renewable Resources Rider").
+Minnesota Power is seeking Commission approval for investments, expenditures, and costs related to the Boswell Solar Project ("Project") and the Boswell Interconnector through Minnesota Power's Commission-approved Rider for Renewable Resources ("Renewable Resources Rider").